Computer-Assisted Proofs for Geometric Optimization: From Crystallization to Carbon Nanotubes: Computer-assisted Proofs for Geometry Optimization

-Next, we show that \(T\) maps \(\bar B_{r}(\bar{x})\) into itself.
-Let $x\in\bar B_{r}(\bar{x})$ and observe that
+Next, we show that \(T\) maps \(\overline B_{r}(\bar{x})\) into itself.
+Let $x\in\overline B_{r}(\bar{x})$ and observe that

-By the Contraction Mapping Theorem \cite{Chicone2006}, \(T\) has a unique fixed point in \(\bar{B}_{r}(\bar{x})\).
-Finally, since \(Z(r^*) < 1\), the matrix \(A\) is invertible: Indeed, otherwise pick a unit norm vector $v$ from the kernel of $ADf(\bar x)$, then $1=\|v\|=\|(I-ADf(\bar x))v\|\leq Z(r^*)\|v\|=Z(r^*)<1$ yields a contradiction.
-The invertibility of $A$ implies that \(f\) has a true zero in \(\bar{B}_{r}(\bar{x})\). \end{proof} The presented formulation is commonplace in the field of rigorous numerics and has been used recently for studying finite-dimensional problems, like for instance relative equilibria in the $N$-body problem \cite{MR4336016,MR4028598,MR3917433}.
+By the Contraction Mapping Theorem \cite{Chicone2006}, \(T\) has a unique fixed point in \(\overline{B}_{r}(\bar{x})\).
+Finally, observe that the matrix \(A\) is invertible.
+Indeed, otherwise, pick a unit-norm vector $v$ from the kernel of $ADf(\bar x)$; then $1=\|v\|=\|(I-ADf(\bar x))v\|\leq Z(r^*)\|v\|=Z(r^*)<1$ yields a contradiction.
+The invertibility of $A$ implies that \(f\) has a true zero in \(\bar{B}_{r}(\bar{x})\). \end{proof} The formulation we use is standard in validated numerics and has been applied recently to finite-dimensional problems, for example in the study of relative equilibria in the \(N\)-body problem \cite{MR4336016,MR4028598,MR3917433}.
 We include the short proof above for completeness.

+In practice, $\bar{x}$ will be a numerical approximation of a zero of $f$, and $A$ will be a numerical approximation to the inverse of $Df(\bar{x})$.
+Furthermore, we will employ the supremum norm $\|\cdot\|=\|\cdot\|_\infty$ since then the required estimates can be rigorously verified via classical interval arithmetic.
+In what follows we say that we have \textit{validated} the approximate zero \( \bar{x} \) if, by applying \Cref{theorem:validation}, we prove the existence of a true zero of \(f\) in a neighborhood of \( \bar{x} \).

+In our case, we cannot apply \Cref{theorem:validation} directly to find zeros of $\nabla E$ because the energy function $E$ has continuous invariances.
+Indeed, $E$ is invariant under rotations and translations so that the zeros of $\nabla E$ form a continuous six-dimensional set, obtained by rotating or translating any critical point. \Cref{theorem:validation}, in contrast, provides conditions guaranteeing a unique, isolated zero within a small ball.